 What are the symptoms of blepharitis?

 Those who suffer from blepharitis may experience a gritty or burning sensation in their eyes, excessive tearing, itching, red and swollen eyelids, dry eyes or crusting of the eyelids.
 For some people, blepharitis causes only minor irritation and itching.
 However, it can lead to more severe symptoms, such as blurring of vision, missing or misdirected eyelashes, and inflammation of other eye tissue, particularly the cornea.

 Is there available treatment for blepharitis?

 Like some other skin conditions and diseases, blepharitis can be controlled but not cured.
 In many cases, good hygiene plays a key role in controlling blepharitis.
 This includes frequently washing the scalp and face, using warm compresses to soak the eyelids and scrubbing the eyelids.
 When a bacterial infection is causing blepharitis, antibiotics and other medications may be prescribed.

 If you have symptoms of blepharitis, contact our office to schedule an appointment.
-Routine vision exams are vital to early detection and management of ocular diseases.
+Yearly vision exams are vital to early detection and management of ocular diseases.